KSanthanesh/Yoga-Mindfulness/README.md

 - It also covers, benefit in current Covid-19 situation.

 - The webpage is categorised into three main section, such us Home, Online Yoga and contact.
+- Finally Thanks message is displayed after submitting the Enquiry form.

 - The website covers all the screen types, such as Pc,Laptop,Tablet and Mobile.